eng470-s23/eng470-zwhitley/white-paper.md

 ## Project Activities, Team, and Participants

-This project began on April ___ the beginning of Spring term at the University of Oregon, with 10 weeks of research conduction.
+This project began on April 3 the beginning of Spring term at the University of Oregon, with 10 weeks of research conduction.
+Officially my project was formalized on Week 3, where I wrote a project pitch for the term.
+I also received support and guidance from my professor, who helped me formulate my ideas into something cohesive.

+My research has been primarily conducted through literary analysis, where I found my texts through online resources and libraries.
+I have researched and analyzed legal cases, scholarly articles about video game preservation, popular media with expertise into emulation, video game datasets, video game ROM’s and emulators.

-This project has been conducted solely by myself, with guidance from my professor, Dr. Mattie Burkert and review from my peers in our ENG-470 class.
+This project has been conducted solely by myself, with guidance from my professor, and review from my peers in our ENG-470 class.

 ## Project Outcomes